Learn how to play...by playing!

 Now I'll pull the two other unfinished Scenes in the Storyboard down to fill the empty spaces, revealing another new Scene in the top slot.

 I still have two dice left!
 They are different faces, so I will use them to resolve the "romantically involved" Problem in the first, leftmost slot.
 I place the dice on the action space below the card.
-I remove the Problem from its slot, turn it upside-down, and slide it under the green RESOLVED! section of the board to the left:
+I remove the Problem from its slot, turn it upside-down, and slide it under the green RESOLVED! section of the board to the right:

 Now we won't lose 1 Quality at the end of the turn.
 Huzzah!
 And for every 5 Problems we resolve, we'll get to choose a bonus of either $2 or 1 Schedule.
 That'll be nice.